cebe/markdown/README.md

 While reviewing PHP markdown parsers for choosing one to use bundled with the [Yii framework 2.0][] I found that most of the implementations use regex to replace patterns instead of doing real parsing.
-This way extding them is quite hard as you have to come up with a complex regex, that does not affect other language elements but fits only your addition.
+This way extending them with new language elements is quite hard as you have to come up with a complex regex, that matches your addition but does not mess with other elements.
+Such additions are very common as you see on github which supports referencing issues, users and commits in the comments.
-A [real parser][] should have context aware methods that walk trough the text and parse the tokens as they find them.
+A [real parser][] should use context aware methods that walk trough the text and parse the tokens as they find them.
 The only implentation that I have found that uses this approach is [Parsedown][] which also shows that this implementation is [much faster][benchmark] than the regex way.
 Parsedown however is an implementation that focuses on speed and implements